frontenddogma/css-optimization-basics/manuscript/operation.md

 C> _Example: Can these styles lie?_

-As such, yes, inline CSS is good for performance, and as such we should consider it a CSS optimization measure.
+As such, yes, inline CSS is good for performance, and as such, we should consider it a CSS optimization measure.
 But unless we deal with truly unique styling on truly unique single pages, a categorical _“no”_ to inline CSS.
-Our vision of web development, to write the leanest possible HTML for maximum freedom of movement in terms of updates and maintenance, discourages this.
+Our vision of web development discourages this: It asks to write the leanest possible HTML for maximum freedom of movement in terms of updates and maintenance.
 We don’t want to touch HTML for formatting updates—and inline CSS prevents that.

 I> With improvements to our content management, build, and deployment processes, HTML maintenance has become a lot easier and cheaper.
-And not just with component-based development have we gotten to a point at which we can speak of [a new paradigm](https://meiert.com/en/blog/two-paradigms/) for web development, where the first paradigm, absolute separation of concerns, has been softened decisively.
-That’s development-practically speaking a helpful and development-theoretically speaking a fascinating development.
-Personally, I still recommend to follow the first paradigm and to separate concerns (like structure, presentation, and behavior).
+Not just with component-based development have we gotten to a point at which we can speak of [a new paradigm](https://meiert.com/en/blog/two-paradigms/) for web development, where the first paradigm, absolute separation of concerns, has been softened decisively.
+That’s practically speaking a helpful and theoretically speaking a fascinating development.
+Personally, I still recommend following the first paradigm and to separate concerns (like structure, presentation, and behavior).

 ### Possibly Relevant: Declaration Prudence

-For declarations we face a similar situation as with selectors in that avoiding certain declarations appears to be more counter-productive than not doing anything.
+For declarations, we face a similar situation as with selectors—avoiding certain declarations appears to be more counter-productive than not doing anything.

 We know that declarations like `box-shadow`, `filter`, `opacity`, and `transform`, as well as a few special values, are significantly slower and hence more expensive than others.
-They’re so much more expensive that the effects can be perceivable even with few declarations, hence making this a much more important point on our optimization agenda than selectors.
+They’re so much more expensive that we can perceive the effects even with few declarations, hence making this a much more important point on our optimization agenda than selectors.

 However, the problem is that data are hard to come by.
-Ben Frain has contributed some [data on selector and declaration performance](https://benfrain.com/css-performance-revisited-selectors-bloat-expensive-styles/), and [so has Juriy Zaytsev](http://perfectionkills.com/profiling-css-for-fun-and-profit-optimization-notes/), alas the data are not robust or not even available anymore (I couldn’t reach Juriy for clarification).
+Ben Frain has contributed some [data on selector and declaration performance](https://benfrain.com/css-performance-revisited-selectors-bloat-expensive-styles/), and [so has Juriy Zaytsev](http://perfectionkills.com/profiling-css-for-fun-and-profit-optimization-notes/).
+Alas, the data are not robust and may not even be available anymore (I couldn’t reach Juriy for clarification).

 Until we do more research and can properly, reliably document all the declarations and value ranges that are particularly slow, there’s no point in panicking and no point in blindly guessing what declarations and values should be avoided.

-There may not even be a point taking any action, because at the end of the day, we’ll still need to look at the cases in question: How important is the respective styling, and what’s the performance impact of its substitute?
-In this case, then, it seems advisable to flag declarations as a possible optimization source, but not to make it a priority until we have better data.
+There may not even be a point taking any action because, at the end of the day, we’ll still need to look at the cases in question: How important is the respective styling, and what’s the performance impact of its substitute?
+In this case it seems advisable to flag declarations as a possible optimization source, but not to make it a priority until we have better data.

 ### Rule Hygiene

-Where we can have a big impact on performance is with removing unused CSS, and anything in our CSS that isn’t needed: rule hygiene.
+We can have a big impact on performance by removing unused and unneeded CSS.
 This sort of hygiene is simple in theory—just get rid of what isn’t necessary—but a bit more tricky in practice.

-The trickiness consists in the fact that it’s often hard, if not impossible, to tell what rules truly aren’t needed.
+The trickiness lies in the fact that it’s often hard, if not impossible, to tell what rules truly aren’t needed.
 There are tools for this purpose, but it’s difficult to be certain of where styles are used, and often not feasible on the really large websites—sites so large that they have similarly looking marketing sites run by third parties that secretly hot-link the main site’s core style sheets.
 On top of that, it’s difficult to automate the procedure.

 Here are some actions that help keep unused CSS in check: